trustgraph-ai/trustgraph/README.md

 - Model Agnostic LLM Integration
 - RAG combining both Knowledge Graphs and VectorDBs
 - Enterprise Grade Reliability, Scalability, and Modularity
-- Private end-to-end deployments with Ollama and Llamafile
+- Data Privacy enablement with local LLM deployments with Ollama and Llamafile

 Ingest your sensitive data in batches and build reusable and enhanced knowledge cores that transform general purpose LLMs into knowledge specialists.
 The observability dashboard allows you to monitor LLM latency, resource management, and token throughput in realtime.
 Visualize your enhanced data with Neo4j.